dshin25k/projds/README.md

 -   The basic structure will be similar to a typical blogging platform.

--   The final product will be like a simple CMS.
+-   In the end, the final product will be like a simple CMS.

 ### User Management